RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 Often you need a representation of a model that is for public consumption, whether that be an API end point or simple serialization (where you can't be sure the data won't be inspected or tampered with).
-Necessarily we need to define which properties should be available for public export.
-You do this by overriding the `getPublicPropertyList()` method and simply return an array of properties names.
+We need to define which properties should be available for public exposure.
+You do this by overriding the `getPublicPropertyList()` method and simply return an array of property names.
 This can include the names of computed properties.

-This list of public properties controls two methods:
+This list of public properties is used by two methods:

 * `exportPublicData()` exports the values (if they exist) of all public properties
 * `serializeModelDataAsJson()` takes the response from exportPublicData() and encodes it as a json